Nick Lower

-Lower attended Saint Ignatius' College, Adelaide before moving to Prince Alfred College with twin brother Ed.
+Lower attended Saint Ignatius' College, Adelaide before moving to Prince Alfred College with twin brother Edward.

-Having ended his football career Nick now works as a real estate agent in Melbourne.
+Having ended his football career, Lower now works as a real estate agent in Melbourne.

 Playing career

 Lower is noted for his pace, competitiveness and strength.
 He has mostly played on a half back flank but has the versatility to be an on-baller as well.

 He played junior football for club team Walkerville before playing with South Australian National Football League (SANFL) club Norwood in 2005 before being selected at number 30 by Port Adelaide in the 2005 AFL draft.